Pro Vice-Chancellor (Graduate Research and Development)

 QUT values higher degree research (HDR) candidates whose productivity makes an important contribution to the University's research culture and the national innovation system.
 QUT is committed to providing a research training environment that encourages quality and timely completion of courses.
 Research training expectations are articulated through the statements on capabilities of graduates from higher degree research courses outlined in Postgraduate capabilities C/4.3.4.

-Consistent with QUT’s MOPP B/8.7 Conflict of interest and D/2.6 QUT Code of Conduct for Research, all QUT administrators and researchers are responsible for ethical conduct including the appropriate management of Conflict of Interest.
+Consistent with QUT’s Conflict of interest policy (B/8.7) and QUT Code for responsible conduct of research (D/2.6), all QUT administrators and researchers are responsible for ethical conduct including the appropriate management of Conflict of Interest.

 This policy applies to candidates admitted to postgraduate research courses which are also referred to as higher degree research (HDR) courses and should be read in conjunction with the Courses and awards (C3.1) and Award classifications (C/3.2) policies (in particular as they apply to coursework units) and the Schedule of Authorities and Delegations for decision-making in regard to higher degree research candidates.

 “Candidate” means any person admitted to a planned course of research leading to a higher degree research at QUT.